 A software menu that can be accessed through Android's bootloader which allows the user to perform actions such as executing a factory reset or full data wipe.
 Android's stock recovery menu can be replaced with a custom recovery to allow for additional actions such as flashing ZIPs and custom ROMs, or performing a NANDroid backup.

 Technically speaking, root is the topmost folder in a Linux-based device's file directory, where all operating system files are stored.
 As it pertains to Android, though, root refers to a user having access to the files in this directory, meaning they can modify these files with root-enabled apps to make changes to the operating system.

 By default, Android devices do not provide root access, but workarounds are available that can grant root access to the user.
 Using such a workaround to gain access to the root directory is referred to as "rooting."

-Also see: Android Basics: What is Root?
+- See Also: Android Basics: What is Root?

-Short for Software Development Kit.
-As it pertains to Android, the SDK is a set of tools such as code libraries, a debugger, and a handset emulator (see above) that can be run on Windows, Mac, or Linux to facilitate the creation of Android apps by developers.
-While the SDK is generally intended for use by developers, end users can install the software on their home computer to execute ADB (see above) and Fastboot (see above) commands.
+Short for "Software Development Kit."
+As it pertains to Android, the SDK is a set of tools such as code libraries, a debugger, and a handset emulator that can be run on Windows, Mac, or Linux to facilitate the creation of Android apps by developers.
+While the SDK is generally intended for use by developers, end users can install the software on their home computer to execute ADB and Fastboot commands.